KaueReinbold/Reminders/README.md

 ## Support

 If you encounter any issues or have suggestions, we encourage you to open an issue on the [GitHub Issues](https://github.com/KaueReinbold/Reminders/issues) page.
-Your feedback is valuable, and we appreciate your help in improving this project.